WBitencourt/Playground/python-hello-world/README.md

 # Python - Hello world 🎡

-Project used to testing code in Python.
+Project used to test code in Python.

+Which project is inside ./src with project name on the file, example: my-project-name.py

 ## Running project